VULCRAFT – SOUTH CAROLINA

 VULCRAFT – VERCO DECKING

 Verco Decking, Inc., known as Verco Manufacturing Co. before being acquired by Nucor in 2006, was founded in Phoenix, Arizona in 1964.
-Verco is a manufacturer of steel roof and floor deck serving the Western US from the original plant in Phoenix as well as plants in Fontana and Antioch, California.
+Verco is a manufacturer of steel roof and floor deck serving the western United States from the original plant in Phoenix as well as plants in Fontana and Antioch, California.
 Verco is a market leader in steel deck innovation, having introduced products such as the ShearTranz and PunchLok systems to the market.

 VULCRAFT CANADA – ONTARIO

-Vulcraft Canada, Inc. is the 8th production facility, and the first joist & deck plant outside the United States for the Vulcraft & Verco Group.
-Located in Ancaster, Ontario, the plant will produce steel joists, joist girders and decking.
-Vulcraft Canada, through their offices in Ontario and BC has been catering to the Canadian market since 2011 with local engineering, detailing project management and customer support.
+Vulcraft Canada, Inc. was the 8th production facility and the first joist & deck plant outside the United States for the Vulcraft Verco Group.
+Located in Ancaster, Ontario, the plant produces steel joists, joist girders, and decking.
+Vulcraft Canada, through its offices in Ontario and British Columbia has been catering to the Canadian market since 2011 with local engineering, detailing project management and customer support.

 VULCRAFT CANADA – ALBERTA

-Vulcraft adds a second manufacturing facility in Canada by procuring the assets of former Omega Joists in Nisku, Alberta.
-This allows Vulcraft Canada to offer coast to coast coverage across Canada with strategically located manufacturing facilities in Ancaster, ON in the East and Nisku, AB in the West.
+Vulcraft added a second manufacturing facility in Canada by procuring the assets of former Omega Joists in Nisku, Alberta.
+This allows Vulcraft Canada to offer coast to coast coverage across Canada with strategically located manufacturing facilities in Ancaster, Ontario in the east and Nisku, Alberta in the west.